-Although four out of five Americans use a budget to plan their spending, according to a 2015 Bankrate survey, 18% of all Americans only keep a mental budget.1 Putting your budget on paper or in a basic spreadsheet is essential if you want a healthy financial future.
+Although four out of five Americans use a budget to plan their spending, according to a 2015 Bankrate Money Pulse Poll, 18% of all Americans keep only a mental budget.
+Putting your budget on paper or in a basic spreadsheet is essential if you want a healthy financial future.
 You can also use mobile apps that support your budget and goals.
 An accurate monthly budget can help you reach your financial goals, whether you're saving for a car, buying a home, or paying off student loans.
 By sticking to a budget, you can save thousands of dollars each year and avoid overspending. (practicalmoneyskills.com/ff01)

-What should I be tracking in a budget?
+What should be tracked in a budget?

-Use a budget to track your income and expenses; to determine exactly how much money you have coming in and how you're spending it.
-Take control of your finances by following these five steps for budgeting:
+You can use a budget to track your income and expenses; to determine exactly how much money you have coming in and how you're spending it.
+Help students take control of their finances by following these five steps for budgeting: